doa379/dopenbox-wm/README.md

-# dopenbox-wm
+# dopenboxwm
-DopeNbox X11 WM
+Dopenboxwm X11 WM

-An open plan X11 window manager written in C++.
-Features, adaptable and flexible usage criteria, essential config through source header, discretionary tiling, integrated panel, low overhead on resources.
+Dopenboxwm is an open plan X11 window manager written in modern C++.
+Features easily adaptable and flexible workflows, essential config settings through source header, discretionary tiling, integrated panel, minimal overheads on resources.
+Dopenboxwm is inspired by projects dwm, Openbox and JWM.
+This project is presently at version -0.0.

 Build prerequisites/deps: